-Gore-Tex, OutDry, eVent are all brands of membranes that can also be found in the world of footwear.
+Gore-Tex, OutDry, and eVent are all brands of membranes also present in the world of footwear.

 Remember, a waterproof membrane is not watertight!

-In fact, we even talk about a waterproof-breathable membrane because it prevents the raindrops from passing through it while letting water vapor (perspiration) escape.
+We even talk about a waterproof-breathable membrane because it prevents the raindrops from passing through it while letting water vapor (sweat) escape.

 But in the long run, the water ends up passing through.